Separation agreements

 To create a legally binding separation agreement both spouses must be completely open and honest about their financial situations.
 This requires a detailed disclosure of their significant assets and liabilities.
 The agreement must be in writing and signed by each party in the presence of a witness.
 The agreement must be entered into voluntarily and not under any duress.
 Each party must understand the agreement.
 It is in the interest of both parties that each of them receives independent legal advice.
 Some aspects of the agreement may eventually be subjected to judicial review and in certain areas, particularly where the rights of children are involved, the terms of the agreement can be overridden.

-While it is the policy of the courts to uphold separation agreements, practically speaking, it is a good idea that one-sided agreements be avoided.
+While it is the policy of the courts to uphold separation agreements ontario, practically speaking, it is a good idea that one-sided agreements be avoided.
 Unfair agreements may tend to create resentments that can lead to court proceedings to change the agreement.
 Unfair agreements also encourage litigation on marriage breakdown which is the very thing that they are supposed to avoid.
 Although a separation agreement becomes legally binding once it is signed, the parties can vary the terms by further agreement at any time.

 Enforcing a separation agreement